nelson-n/cs-math-nn/DataStructuresAlgorithms/DataStructuresCheatsheet.md

 * `Graphs` can either be directed or undirected.
 In a directed graph you can only travel one direction along edges, in an undirected graph you can travel both directions.
 * Adjacency List Representation = Most common way to represent graphs in a computer.
     - `Linked List` type representation where each member of the list contains the vertex and a list of vertices adjacent to the matrix.
         - In this structure edges logically exist from the vertex to each adjacent vertex.
     - In a directed graph implementation, each member of the list has three fields.
         - The vertex and any associated data.
-        - A `Hash Set` of vertices that form the edges incident to (pointing towards) from the vertex.
+        - A `Hash Set` of vertices that form the edges incident to (pointing towards) the vertex.
-        - A `Hash Set` of vertices that form the edges incident from (pointing away) from the vertex.
+        - A `Hash Set` of vertices that form the edges incident from (pointing away from) the vertex.
 * `Breadth-First Search` = Starts at a given vertex and explores all vertices reachable from it.
     - Place starting vertex in a queue.
     - For each vertex adjacent to the vertex at the start of the queue, check if the vertex has been visited and if not visit it.